Erythranthe cardinalis

 Erythranthe cardinalis, the scarlet monkeyflower, is a flowering perennial in the family Phrymaceae.
 Together with other species in Mimulus section Erythranthe, it serves as a model system for studying pollinator-based reproductive isolation.
 It was formerly known as Mimulus cardinalis.

 Description

 Erythranthe cardinalis is a perennial herb that grows 1-3 ft tall.
 It is a fairly large, spreading, attractive plant which bears strongly reflexed, nectar-rich red or orange-red flowers and toothed, downy leaves.
-It is native to the West Coast and Southwestern United States and Baja California, and is generally found at low elevation in moist areas.
+It is native to Washington, Oregon, California, and Nevada on the West Coast of the United States and to Cedros Island in Baja California, and is generally found at low elevation in moist areas.
 Occasional populations of yellow-flowered Erythranthe cardinalis (which lack anthocyanin pigments in their corollas) are found in the wild.

 Cultivation

 Erythranthe cardinalis is cultivated in the horticulture trade and widely available as an ornamental plant for: traditional gardens; natural landscape, native plant, and habitat gardens; and various types of municipal, commercial, and agency sustainable landscape projects.
 Cultivars come in a range of colors between yellow and red, including the "Santa Cruz Island Gold" variety, originally collected from Santa Cruz Island off the coast of California.

 In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.
 A short-lived perennial, it is often grown as an annual.
 It requires a wet, poorly-drained soil in full sun, in a sheltered position.